Skip to main content

 5. Insider Threats and Errors

 A threat to your data's safety can come from inside your company.
 Your employees may either misuse sensitive data on purpose or commit a careless error that leads to a security incident or breach.
-Since the financial gain of selling such data can be substantial, there is always a risk of an insider criminal trying to hurt your company.

 Here are a couple of ways to stay on top of insider threats: